 If you make a breakfast reservation before the parks open, you’ll be able to get in 40 minutes earlier than anyone else.
 You’ll have to make the reservation months before you get into the park, so make sure to book it as soon as possible.

-6. Don’t go to the parks on Magic Hour days.
+10. Don’t go to the parks on Magic Hour days — they’re super busy.

-For example, if Disneyland’s Magic Hours is on Monday, we suggest going to California Adventure instead for shorter wait times.
+So, for future reference, stay away if you can.
+For example, if the Magic Kingdom’s Magic Hours happen on Monday, you should go to Epcot instead for shorter wait times.

 To find out when Magic Hours are happening, check the Disney park calendar, and it’ll let you know which parks are offering them on which days.

-Disney parks officially open at 8 a.m., but if you get to the parks an hour early, they let guests into the park before the opening time.
-They even make it into a little show called the “Rope Drop.”
+Disney parks technically open at 8 a.m., but if you get to the parks an hour early, you’ll be there for the “Rope Drop” — which means you’ll get into the park before the official opening time.